|

 what these watches fetch on the open market, well I have

-- Upon receipt the watch was really in very good to
+good reason to smile.
+Upon receipt the watch was really in very good to

 excellent condition.
 Certainly not NOS, mint or near